Feedback, Compliments & Complaints

 Feedback and compliments

-We appreciate hearing about the good things that we do – so please feel free to share your feedback and compliments or any suggestions with us by completing our online form.
+We appreciate hearing about the good things that we do – so please feel free to share your feedback and compliments or any suggestions for improvement with us by completing our online feedback form.

-Raising concerns with our service and making a complaint
+Raising concerns or making a complaint about building control

 - BCA activities (eg building consents and inspections), or